DOOR SECURITY SYSTEMS

 Door Security Hardware

 Most home's doors will burst open with just a kick or two – or quietly yield to prying, lock bumping or picking in less than 10 seconds.
-Side and back doors often are even weaker – and have fewer possible witnesses to call the police (whose national average response time is NINE minutes).
+Side and back doors often are even weaker – and have fewer possible witnesses to call the police (whose national average response time is ELEVEN minutes).

 By the way, the photo above is symbolic.
 Each of the locks covering the gap provide weak security.
 What you need is: